hande-qmc/hande/documentation/hubbard.rst

 a substantial reduction in CPU and memory demands.
 The default behaviour is to diagonalise all blocks of the Hamiltonian matrix but this can be controlled by the following options.

+In contrast, an FCIQMC calculation can only consider a single block of the Hamiltonian matrix.
+The spin polarisation must be specified and the symmetry of the determinant is currently hard-coded.

 **ms** *ms*
     Integer.